How Much are Points Worth? (2021)

 - In extreme cases, fuel surcharges on international award tickets can be close to the full price for the ticket.
 For example, on British Airways flights to Europe, the out of pocket cost for an award ticket may only be $200 less than the regular ticket price.
 In the end, you would be saving only $200 with the 25–40,000 miles it will require to book your “free” tickets.

 - There are often significant downsides to using frequent flyer tickets.
 You won’t earn new miles on the trip.
 Perhaps more importantly, you will often find yourself taking less convenient flights, in an effort to take advantage of the limited award space that is available.
-On the other hand, sometimes frequent flyer tickets have better change and cancellation policies than regular tickets (but not always).

 On the other hand, if you can take advantage of a “sweet spot” to use 25,000 miles to book a trip from the East Coast to Hawaii (which would otherwise have cost $800), you are getting 3.2 cents in value per point.